rokbenko/ai-playground/langgraph-tutorials/4-TUI_LangGraph_agent_PostgreSQL_memory_pgvector/README.md

 > TAVILY_API_KEY = "tvly-xxxxxxxxxxxxxxxxxxxxxxxxx"
 >
 > PSQL_USERNAME = "postgres"
-> PSQL_PASSWORD = "xxxxx" # As set with the Docker command in step 11
+> PSQL_PASSWORD = "xxxx" # As set with the Docker command in step 11
 > PSQL_HOST = "localhost"
 > PSQL_PORT = "5433" # As set with the Docker command in step 11
 > PSQL_DATABASE = "agent_chat_pgvector"